 Positive and negative gearing

-As mentioned, gearing is an alternate term for borrowing to invest, which means that your gearing can either be positive or negative.
+Gearing is an alternate term for borrowing to invest, which means that your gearing can either be positive or negative.

 If your gearing is positive, this means that the income from your investment is more than the amount you paid for it.
 In other words, there will be more money coming in than going out.
 However, this income will be taxable.

 As you might expect, negative gearing is the opposite of this.
-If your investment results in negative gearing, you may be entitled to claim tax deductions.
+If your investment results in negative gearing, you may be able to claim tax deductions.
 Keep in mind that even if you are making losses, your investment will be costing you money.
 So, ensure that you have cash from savings or your salary to cover these expenses.

 Can you claim stamp duty on an investment property?